rahulkumarsingh73690/acss-site/app/docs/guides/helper-classes.md

 # Helper classes

+These classes are tailored to help with common styling patterns.
+You can either use the helpers offered through Atomic or create your own set of helper classes.

 ## `Bd*` (Borders)

 Styling elements with a border requires 3 properties [\[1\]](#footnote)<a id="footnote-1" class="D(ib)"></a> so to make styling via classes a bit less verbose, we have the following helpers that combine `border-style` (set to `solid`) and `border-width` (set to `1px`):